StreamHPC/hipSPARSELt/docs/tutorials/quick-start/linux.rst

 `hipSPARSELt GitHub repository <https://github.com/ROCmSoftwarePlatform/hipSPARSELt>`_ has a helper bash script `install.sh` to build and install hipSPARSELt on Ubuntu with a single command.
-It doesn't take a lot of options and hard-codes configuration that can be specified through invoking cmake directly, but it's a great way to get started quickly and can serve as an example of how to build and install.
+It doesn't take a lot of options and hard-codes configuration that can be specified through invoking CMake directly, but it's a great way to get started quickly and can serve as an example of how to build and install.
 A few commands in the script need sudo access, so it may prompt you for a password.

+.. <!-- spellcheck-disable -->
 .. code-block:: bash

     # Run install.sh script